We are a general practice that excels in a wide range of advanced medical and surgical procedures, collaborating with specialists when necessary.

 Additional vaccinations, such as bordetella, leptospirosis, and lyme disease, may also be given.
 Vaccine recommendations are based on an individual assessment of each dog’s need, based on a conversation between the veterinarian and the owner.
 Rabies vaccination is required for all dogs by law.

-Canine Influenza - The canine influenza epidemic is significant and real.
-This is a link to the official information from the AVMA:
+Canine Influenza - The impact of the canine influenza epidemic is substantial and undeniable.
+Here's the official information provided by the AVMA for reference:

 https://www.avma.org/KB/Resources/Reference/Pages/Canine-Influenza-Backgrounder.aspx